xphost008/lllauncher/README.md

 - from now on, there are no private snapshot version and snapshot version in here, I will release all version in public version, thanks!
 - at the same time, I will archive my all private version for everyone to read. if you want to download old version, please check Chinese Readme!

-#### Chinese Readme

-Whatever you're a foreigners for China, I don't think you need to use this launcher, but it's entirely up to you.
-Very pleasant experience!

-Go to Chinese Readme, You neer To [Click me](./README_CN.md)